pyodide/pyodide-blog/content/posts/python-turtle-in-the-browser-with-pyodide.md

 ---

 *The video below demonstrates some of CodeScapes' Python capabilities, including turtle graphics.
-Note: The AI coding assistant (Scapper) shown is an early beta version—it has since been significantly improved with features like apply_diff for surgical edits instead of regenerating entire files.*
+Note: The AI coding assistant (Scapper) shown is an early beta version. it has since been significantly improved with features like apply_diff for surgical edits instead of regenerating entire files.*

 {{< youtube 5Uor8WaKBmM >}}